 What is Ting?

-Ting is a mobile virtual network operator (MVNO) which basically means that they pay the big nationwide carriers for access to their cell towers and mobile infrastructure while Ting provides their own unique features, billing, and customer service.
+Ting is a mobile virtual network operator (MVNO).
+That means that they pay the big nationwide carriers for access to their cell towers and mobile infrastructure while Ting provides their own unique features, billing, and customer service.

 As a MVNO Ting buys wholesale wireless access from two of the major network providers in the U.S.: T-Mobile and Sprint.
 Because they are purchasing service at less expensive wholesale prices they are able to pass those savings on to their customers.
 Ting can do this because they do not have physical stores or the costs associated with maintaining wireless infrastructure.